 Basilica of St. Nicholas

 With a history that dates to the 12th century, the Basilica of St. Nicholas is one of the oldest churches in Gdansk.
 It is also one of the only churches not to sustain damage during WWII.
-Inside, beautiful baroque altars decorate the cavernous church.
+Inside, beautiful baroque altars decorate the cavernous space.

 The Crane (Zuraw)

 As a symbol of the city, The Crane is one of the top Gdansk things to see.
 A port crane has existed on the same site as The Crane since as early as 1367.
 At a time, it ranked as the largest crane in the world.
 Suffering major damage during WWII, The Crane was reconstructed and became part of the Maritime Museum.
-Getting a look at The Crane is a must do in Gdansk.

 Motlawa River Promenade (Dlugie Pobrzeze)